FlingOS/FlingOS/README.md

 # [FlingOS™](http://www.flingos.co.uk)

-***FlingOS launched on September 17th, in Bristol, UK.
-[Find out more here](http://www.flingos.co.uk/Launch).***

 Welcome!
 This is the main repository for the FlingOS™ project.
-We used to be over on BitBucket but have recently shifted across.
+We used to be over on BitBucket but have shifted across to GitHub in the latter half of 2015.
 The FlingOS project is an educational operating system aiming to provide high-quality resources for learning OS and low-level development.
 You can find out more on our website over at [www.flingos.co.uk](http://www.flingos.co.uk).
 There you'll also find our [documentation](http://www.flingos.co.uk/docs/) and links to our tutorial videos.
 If you're wondering why we use C#, take a look at [this article](http://www.flingos.co.uk/docs/reference/Why-CSharp).

 The FlingOS project is a three part approach to teaching OS and low-level development.
 You're currently looking at just one part - the code itself.
 The code acts as a sample codebase for people to learn from and compare to.
 The second part is our [conceptual articles](http://www.flingos.co.uk/docs), which explain all the OS and low-level technology in detail.
 The third part is our tutorials which are free, ~20min videos with complete resources, [available on YouTube](https://www.youtube.com/playlist?list=PLKbvCgwMcH7BX6Z8Bk1EuFwDa0WGkMnrz).
 You can find all these links and more on our [main website](http://www.flingos.co.uk).